sofa-framework/doc/40_Programming_with_SOFA/40_Create_your_scene_in_Cpp.md

+---
+title: Create your scene in Cpp
+---

 First of all, you can really get inspiration from all **Tutorials available** in _applications/Tutorials_, that are C++ files implementing the XML tutorials available in _examples/Tutorials/_.
 In addition, you can read the **Main.cpp** of runSofa from _applications/projects/runSofa/_.

 Here is a short template about how to write a scene in C++: